 Such responsibility is maintained under corporate accounting.
 The accounting book reflects that the payments are computed well, managed and cleared out on time.

 The corporate accounting department also regulates the receiving and processing of the company’s incoming invoices.
 Based on the predefined payment mode, the accountant proceeds to clear out payments to the suppliers or contractors.
 Common instances of accounts payables are credit card payments, electronic payments, bank transfers etc.

 With RazorpayX, it has become convenient for businesses to clear their payables and improve their financial condition.
 Offerings like the RazorpayX payroll facility enables businesses to automate payments in advance, offer insurance plans to employees and streamline business operation.

 Corporate accounting also deals with accounts receivables where accountants manage the payments that are coming from the client’s end.
 Further, instances of bad debts and defaulters are managed by a corporate accountant.

-In well-established companies, a big team of accounts are assigned to deal with past-due accounts and secure business funding.
+In well-established companies, a big team of accountants are assigned to deal with past-due accounts and secure business funding.
 Accounts receivables include payments, loans, purchases etc.

 What is the difference between corporate and public accounting?

 The major difference between corporate accounting and public accounting is the client number.
 In corporate accounting, a corporate accountant will look after all the financial records and transactions of one client.
 On the other hand, a public accountant deals with multiple clients and is generally related to government jobs and agencies.

 What is the role of a corporate accountant?

 A corporate accountant helps in basic bookkeeping, extending insights regarding financial analysis, planning budgets, preparing financial reports, management of expenses and account receivables etc.